Disentanglement of Emotional Style and Speaker Identity for Expressive Voice Conversion: Method

-To validate the effectiveness of our proposed framework on representation learning, we visualize the generated speaker embedding with T-SNE \cite{van2008visualizing} in Fig. \ref{fig:visualization}.
-We observe that each speaker forms a well-differentiated cluster for each emotion.
-These results suggest that the proposed framework can generate effective speaker embedding, which is crucial for expressive voice conversion.
+We analyze the effectiveness of StyleVC on both emotional style disentanglement and speaker identity disentanglement by visualizing the generated speaker embedding from speaker encoder with t-SNE \cite{van2008visualizing} in Figure \ref{fig:visualization}. {We perform the experiments on ESD database \cite{zhou2021seen}, and use 20 utterances for each seen speaker and each emotion. } We observe that each speaker forms an identifiable cluster for each emotion that suggests that we obtain effective speaker embedding.

+We further visualize the emotional style features of 4 seen speakers from 5 different emotions. {For each speaker and each emotion, we use 20 utterances.} Figure \ref{fig:emo_emb} shows that utterances in different emotions are well-separated and utterances spoken by different speakers in the same emotion are mixed-up in every cluster, that suggests we obtain effective speaker-independent emotional style embeddings.